BodenmillerGroup/ImcSegmentationPipeline/README.md

 git submodule update --init --recursive
 ```

-5. Configure `CellProfiler` to use the plugins by opening the `CellProfiler` GUI, selecting `Preferences` and setting the `CellProfiler plugins directory` to `path/to/ImcSegmentationPipeline/cp_plugins/ImcPluginsCP/plugins`
+5. Configure CellProfiler to use the plugins by opening the CellProfiler GUI, selecting `Preferences` and setting the `CellProfiler plugins directory` to `path/to/ImcSegmentationPipeline/resources/ImcPluginsCP/plugins`.
+Alternatively you can clone the `ImcPluginsCP` repository individually and set the path correctly in CellProfiler.

 6. Activate the environment created in .3 and start a jupyter instance